hheitor/apiProtectionLab00/README.md

 ### tiemstamp 2022011600
 Now your role as Cloud admin has finished.
 Let's put the SecOps cap!

-###Configure your F5 to publish your GraphQL endpoint using GUI.
+### Configure your F5 to publish your GraphQL endpoint using GUI.

-*** Guided configuration doesnt allow to use the only existing Self-IP. since this is one nic deployemnt, will go old school on this.
+1. Using a browser, Sign in using the credentials: azureuser/<YOUR WAF PASSWORD> at https://<WAFIP>:8443

-1. Using a browser, Sign in using the credentials: azureuser/<password>  at https://<WAFIP>:8443 **Note port 8443
+**Note port 8443 since this a 1 NIC deployment

 2. Make sure resource provsiniong has: ASM - Nominal,  MGMT - Medium.
 If that's not the case set them that way